 Pressure on the Roman Borders

 At the end of the 4th century AD, hundreds of thousands, if not millions of Germanic peoples, migrated westwards towards the Roman frontiers.
-The traditional (and still most commonly asserted) reason given for this is that the nomadic Huns spread out from their homeland in central Asia, attacking Germanic tribes as they went.
+The traditional (and still most commonly asserted) reason given for this is that the nomadic Huns spread out from their homeland in Central Asia, attacking Germanic tribes as they went.

 Yet, this tells only half of the story and is an argument that has not satisfied most later thinkers who wanted to explain the fall in terms of the internal issues entrenched in the empire itself.
-It seems that these migrations were for the most part, out of Roman control, but why did they fail so miserably to either repel the barbarians, or accommodate them within the empire, as they had previously done with other problematic tribes across the frontier?
+It seems that these migrations were for the most part, out of Roman control, but why did they fail so miserably to either repel the barbarians or accommodate them within the empire, as they had previously done with other problematic tribes across the frontier?

-Edward Gibbon and his Arguments for the Fall
+Edward Gibbon and His Arguments for the Fall

-Each cause is given significant stress by Gibbon, who essentially believed that the empire had experienced a gradual decline in its morals, virtues, and ethics, yet his critical reading of Christianity was the accusation which caused the most controversy at the time.
+Each cause is given significant stress by Gibbon, who essentially believed that the empire had experienced a gradual decline in its morals, virtues, and ethics, yet his critical reading of Christianity was the accusation that caused the most controversy at the time.